 Praia do Canavial

 Praia do Canavial is an isolated beach near Lagos city center and is completely peaceful and surreal.
-It’s narrow and framed by the cliff faces.
+It’s narrow and framed by the cliff faces and certainly one of the most beautiful beaches in Portugal.
 Because it’s so narrow it is advised to only visit Canavial during low tide.

 Access is only by foot from a small trail along the cliff top where you can park your car (though parking is limited).
 Depending on tides I suggest to come here at sunset!